e-c-k-e-r/vall-e/README.md

 #### Training Under Windows

-As training under `deepspeed` and Windows is not supported, under your `config.yaml`, simply change `trainer.backend` to `local` to use the local training backend.
+As training under `deepspeed` and Windows is not (easily) supported, under your `config.yaml`, simply change `trainer.backend` to `local` to use the local training backend.

-Keep in mind that creature comforts like distributed training or `float16` training cannot be verified as working at the moment.
+Keep in mind that creature comforts like distributed training or `float16` training cannot be verified as working at the moment with the local trainer.

 #### Training on Low-VRAM Cards

-During experimentation, I've found I can comfortably train on a 4070Ti (12GiB VRAM) with `trainer.deepspeed.compression_training` enabled with both the AR and NAR at a batch size of 16, albeit I feel this is mostly snakeoil.
-Better VRAM savings can be had with use of BitsAndBytes and their respective flags (specifically its AdamW implementation).

-VRAM use is also predicated on your dataset; a mix of large and small utterances will cause VRAM usage to spike and can trigger OOM conditions during the backwards pass if you are not careful.
+During experimentation, I've found I can comfortably train on a 4070Ti (12GiB VRAM).
+Howver, VRAM use is predicated on your dataset; a mix of large and small utterances will cause VRAM usage to spike and can trigger OOM conditions during the backwards pass if you are not careful.

 Additionally, under Windows, I managed to finetune the AR on my 2060 (6GiB VRAM) with a batch size of 8 (although, with the card as a secondary GPU).

+#### Training Caveats

+Unfortunately, efforts to train a *good* foundational model seems entirely predicated on a good dataset.
+My dataset might be too fouled with:
+* too short utterances: trying to extrapolate longer contexts seems to utterly fall apart from just the `text` being too long.
+* too tightly trimmed utterances: there being little to no space at the start and end might harm associating `<s>` and `</s>` tokens with empty utterances.
+* a poorly mapped phoneme mapping: I naively crafted my own phoneme mapping, where a HuggingFace tokenizer might supply a better token mapping.

 #### Backend Architectures